 Class Participation: Active participation in class discussions and in the discussion sections will help you learn and can help you earn a good grade.
-In Spring 2010, students who did not come to class regularly on average earned 58% of the points in the course while students who did come to class regularly earned 78%.
+In a previous semester, students who did not come to class regularly on average earned 58% of the points in the course while students who did come to class regularly earned 78%.
 During our regular class periods, I will ask questions and you should be prepared to answer.
 Each student in the class will be a part of one of four groups, based on the first letter of your last name.
 Each lecture, I will announce which group I will call upon at the next lecture.
-Here are the groups: Group A-F, Group G-L, Group M-R, Group S-Z.
+Here are the groups: Group A-E, Group F-J, Group K-P, Group Q-Z.

 Participation in discussion section is highly recommended; much of this time will be spent solving problems.
-In Spring 2010, students who did not come to discussion section regularly on average earned 68% of the points in the course while students who did come to discussion regularly earned 80%.
+In a previous semester, students who did not come to discussion section regularly on average earned 68% of the points in the course while students who did come to discussion regularly earned 80%.